Functional Domain Programming Cookbook

 case class PresentIngredient(ingredient: Ingredient)

-With these two types we can define the first operation needed to start the cake.
+With these types, we can define the first operation needed to start the cake:

-The result of this function is the list of needed ingredients where can be present or missing.
-We could have used the Option type from the Standard library but it wouldn’t have had the same expressivity.
-In this case is clear we would like to know which ingredient is missing while None would have hidden this information.
+The result is a list of NeededIngredient, which can be either present or missing.
+While we could have used the standard library’s Option type, it wouldn’t offer the same level of expressivity.
+In this case, we explicitly want to know which ingredient is missing; a None would have hidden that information.

-The next part of the recipe is mixing the list of needed ingredients.
+The next part of the recipe involves mixing those ingredients.

 Either[MissingIngredients, Mixture]

-The checkAndMix function result can be either a mixture or a list of missing ingredients.
+The checkAndMix function results in either a successful mixture or a collection of missing ingredients.

 case class Mixture(ingredients: List[Ingredient])